 What is horse racing doing to prevent catastrophic injuries?

-The deaths of seven horses at the home of the Kentucky Derby has once again intensified the debate over the safety of horse racing.
+The deaths of seven horses at the home of the Kentucky Derby has intensified the debate over the safety of horse racing.

 Two of the deaths occurred as the result of race injuries on Derby day, when more than 150,000 people jammed Churchill Downs.